How to choose wine for dinner and other meals – match food with wine

 Experiment with two or more wines

-Cook up a great entrée and open a couple of bottles or more of wine that follow the rules above.
+Cook up a great entrée and open a couple of bottles or more of wine that follows the rules above.
 Taste each wine without the food.
 Taste the food without the wine.
 Taste one wine and then the food.
 Taste the other wine, then the food.
 Does one wine match better with the food?
-This is really fun to do with friends and discuss what each likes.
+This process is enjoyable to do with friends and discuss what each like.

 Many restaurants now offer food and wine pairing meals.
-They are a delight and a good way to start to learn about pairing food with wine.
+They are a delight and an excellent way to start to learn about pairing food with wine.
 You pay a set price and receive three or four different servings, each paired with a different wine.
-We have done this several times and we find it is fun and very educational.
+We have done this several times, and we find it is fun and very educational.

 Open a bottle of Chardonnay, for example.
 Taste it after biting into a slice of apple.
 Taste it after a piece of soft cheese, then a hard cheese.
 Squeeze a bit of juice from a lemon on a cracker.
 Just look around your kitchen and try different foods.
 You will discover right and wrong combinations.